Person reading about peptide research

 Why are peptides in the news?

 Two things happened.
 First, GLP-1 medications like Ozempic and Wegovy proved to the world that a single peptide can dramatically change health outcomes.
-The "P" in GLP-1 stands for "peptide."
-Suddenly, hundreds of millions of people understood that peptides work.
+The “P” in GLP-1 stands for “peptide.”
+Suddenly, a category of medicine most people had never heard of was the most talked-about drug story in a generation.

 Second, the regulatory landscape is shifting.
 In February 2026, the government announced plans to reclassify approximately 14 peptides from restricted to legal for compounding.
 This means what was previously only available through gray-market channels will soon be prescribed by doctors and prepared by licensed pharmacies.
 You can track every compound's current FDA status on our regulatory tracker.